-- Primary key: It makes sure that all the data of the primary key constraint have unique values and no null values.
+- Primary key: It ensures that all the primary key constraint data have unique values and no null values.

 - Not Null: There would be no null value in that column.

-- Check: It makes sure that all the values of the column satisfy the condition.
+- Check: It ensures that all the values of the column satisfy the condition.

 - Foreign Key: Uniquely identifies a record in another table.

 - Default: It gives a default value to the column if the user does not give a value.

 - Unique: It makes sure that each value of the column is different.